-Don H. Johnson (Rice University, dhj@rice.edu)
+Don H. Johnson

+(Rice University, dhj@rice.edu)

-Robert G. Erdmann (University of Arizona, erdmann@arizona.edu)
+Robert G. Erdmann

+(University of Arizona, erdmann@arizona.edu)

 Prepared by D.H.
 Johnson and R.G.
-Erdmann August 2011
+Erdmann January 2014

 Acknowledgments: The thread counting software arose from a collaboration between the van Gogh Museum (Amsterdam) and the Thread Count Automation Project initiated by Professor C. Richard Johnson, Jr. in the School of Electrical and Computer Engineering at Cornell University.
 The x-ray "stitching" algorithm, developed by Professor Robert G. Erdmann (University of Arizona), uses a multi-scale featurepoint detection and edge-blending algorithm described in "Whole-Painting Canvas Analysis Using Highand Low-Level Features," ICASSP, May 2011.
-The thread count calculations were performed by Professor Don Johnson (Rice University) using the technique described in Johnson et al., "A Thread Counting Algorithm for Art Forensics," Proc.
-13th IEEE DSP Workshop, January 2009.
+The thread count calculations were performed by Professor Don Johnson (Rice University) using the technique described in Johnson et al., "Weave analysis of paintings on canvas from radiographs," Signal Processing, 93: 527-540, 2013.
 The software used here has been in development since 2007 in a collaboration among researchers B. Sethares, R. Arora, and H. Lee at the University of Wisconsin, A. Klein at Worcester Polytechnic Institute, D. Johnson at Rice University, and R. Johnson and J. Ng at Cornell University.
 A student team at Cornell (J. Ng, C. Cheung, M. Cho, P. Kung, S. Lok, B. Stubler, M. Wu, L. Zhang) plus a "corresponding" student at WPI (I. Ozil) are responsible for testing numerous early versions of the software suite and performing the manual counts used to assess the candidate thread counting algorithms.
-For more information on the software used, contact Professor Rick Johnson at johnson@ece.cornell.edu or Professor Don Johnson at dhj@rice.edu.
+For more information on the software used, contact Professor Don Johnson at dhi@rice.edu.
 The x-rays provided for algorithm development were selected by Dr. Ella Hendriks of the van Gogh Museum and digitized by Frans Stive of the van Gogh Museum by scanning them into 16-bit greyscale tiff files at high resolution (greater than 300 dpi, typically 600 dpi).